TrentU-MaDGIC/RProgrammingBasics/README.md

 Slides presented (Slides_RBasics.pdf)
-Custom reference sheet for concepts covered (Cheatsheet_RBasics.pdf) Daily weather data from Daymet used in the workshop (Daymet_data.csv) If you have any questions, please get in touch with madgicHelp@trentu.ca.
+Custom reference sheet for concepts covered (Cheatsheet_RBasics.pdf) Daily weather data from Daymet used in the workshop (Daymet_data.csv) If you have any questions, please get in touch with madgichelp@trentu.ca.